vincent-r-kennedy/FACT/README.md

 ## FACT - The Future

-Why are you still sat there reading this when your terrible estimates are _right at this very moment_ applying delivery pressure to you and your team?
+Why are you still sat there reading this when, your terrible estimates are -  _right at this very moment_ - applying delivery pressure to you and your team?

 You _already_ have enough information to start apply FACT at work **right now.**

 When your Product Owner asks how long something is going to take - reply with confidence:

-> "we don't do 'how long' here, we do FACT, and the FACT is, that this is a pineapple.
+> "we don't do 'how long' here, we do FACT, and the FACT is - that piece of work is a pineapple.
 > We all agreed it was a pineapple even though you thought it was just a grape."

 ## FACT - Extras